 Based on analysis of agent performance and skill ratio balancing, contact center managers must often raise agent skills through training – but pulling agents out of the call queue for training can aggravate scheduling and coverage woes.
 For this reason, many vendors include scheduling of learning in their WEM platform.
 This enables managers to avoid conflicts when scheduling training for individual agents, to avoid inadequate queue coverage when agents are out for training, and even to ensure coverage of key specializations.

 Some WFM platforms incorporate an e-Learning component or Learning Management System (LMS), which enables self-paced, web-based training curricula to be “pushed” to agents as a simple link that employees can access when staffing plans allow time for training.
 These systems can also provide this support in real-time while on the call.
 With more agents working from home, analytics tools can pull in the right information based on what is being said during the call or what applications an employee would be using.

 Some of the most pressing operational challenges facing organizations today include cost reduction and real-time responsiveness to customer queries.
 This is exacerbated by global economic pressure, remotely based workers and increased customer needs. eLearning and knowledge management systems help by combining the first step mentioned above with this one.
 If we are evaluating 100% of the calls an agent takes, we can see what skills may need review.
 The WFM system can schedule the agent, and eLearning is delivered to them.
 Once complete, the evaluations can be compared to ensure learning has taken place.

-Check back soon for the next part of this blog series for more tips.
-Can’t wait?
-Download the full white paper below.
+Continue to part three of this blog series for more tips, or download the full white paper below.